-The 1958 season was also the last of Ray Fisher’s thirty-eight years as baseball coach at Michigan.
+The 1958 season was also the last of Ray Fisher’s thirty-eight years as baseball coach at the University of Michigan.
 Offered the job as his replacement, Lund resigned from the Tigers to accept the position.
 The Wolverines had a losing record in 1959, Don’s first season.
 The 1960 team included Lund’s first recruits and improved its record to 19-12-1.
 Among those recruits was future Major League catcher Bill Freehan.